 Test trains are running through the tunnels and on the Sunbury, Cranbourne and Pakenham lines between West Footscray and Hawksburn.

-The rigorous testing program will continue throughout 2024 to ensure all the Metro Tunnel’s new infrastructure and systems are working together and are seamlessly integrated into the network.
+The rigorous testing program will continue in 2025 to ensure all the Metro Tunnel’s new infrastructure and systems are working together and are seamlessly integrated into the network.

 That includes the platform screen doors and High Capacity Signalling (HCS) technology – both firsts for the Victorian rail network.